sameerd/DiffusionTensorImaging/README.md

 # Single Shell Free Water Elimination Diffusion Tensor Model

-This is a Python implementation of a Single Shell Free Water Elimination Model the follows the papers listed in the references section below. **This software is written for educational purposes only and is untested.
+This is a Python implementation of a Single Shell Free Water Elimination Model that follows the papers listed in the references section below. **This software is written for educational purposes only and is untested.
 Please do not use it for anything important without doing your own testing.**